Srishti44-g/HackerRank-C--solutions/README.md

 #### C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
 C programming is an excellent language to learn to program for beginners.

+## It can be defined by the following ways:

+**Mother language
+System programming language
+Procedure-oriented programming language
+Structured programming language
+Mid-level programming language**